hoppinger/Functional-information-hiding-in-TypeScript/README.md

 We do the same for `Where` and `Map` as well.
 Thankfully the compiler will guide us along this process by signaling that the implementations of `Where` and `Map` are missing the new methods, so we cannot really miss the issue.

-Et voilá\: we can now invoke the various methods in a "linear" format that makes reading easier\:
+Et voilÃ¡\: we can now invoke the various methods in a "linear" format that makes reading easier\:

 ```ts
 let numbers = FromArray([1, 2, 3, 4, 5, 6])